Mallaichte/simple-python-games/README.md

 I've updated the answers.json with a larger selection of answers and created a tool (add_answers.py) to add additional answers to the file more easily.

+## Cryptography
+### 2022-04-28

+A work in progress cryptography game.
+Takes a quote randomly from a dictionary and generates a random substitution cypher.
+The player is tasked with breaking the cipher to reveal the quote.

+There are options to check your answers, reveal part of the key or reveal the correct answer.